 🔪How to make

-Place all ingredients into a blender or food processor, and blend until smooth.
-You could also use an immersion blender.
+- Blend - Add all ingredients into a blender or food processor, and blend until smooth.
+You can also use an immersion blender.

 ✔Helpful tips